fluthjs/fluth-doc/docs/en/guide/introduce.md

 1. `fluth` is very easy to get started with - if you know how to use `promise`, you can use it
 2. `fluth` can chain observers, while `rxjs` observers are concurrent
-3. `fluth` plugin can be called in a chain between observers
+3. `fluth` divides stream operations into `operator` and `chainPlugin`. `chainPlugin` only handles stream composition and can be called in a chain between observers

 ```javascript
 // rxjs: